kailanefelix/kailanefelix/README.md

 ## Hey!

 My name is Kailane, I'm from Brazil and I'm currently B.Sc.
-Student of Computer Engineering at Federal University of Pernambuco.
+Student of Computer Engineering at the Federal University of Pernambuco.

 📊 Passionate about data science